 The URL of the selection widget is as follows:

-Note: For all widget URLs, pay attention to follow this documentation regarding whether to put the parameters into the query string or fragment.
+Note: For all widget URLs, follow this documentation about whether to put the parameters into the query string or fragment.

-The URL of the export widget is the same for both types of integration and thus also described in the topic Using the Widgets.
+The URL of the export widget is the same for both types of integration and is also described in Using the Widgets.